awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 | Amazon Simple Notification Service | Topics | aws\-controltower\-SecurityNotifications |
 | AWS Lambda | Applications | StackSet\-AWSControlTowerBP\-BASELINE\-CLOUDWATCH\-\* |
 | AWS Lambda | Functions | aws\-controltower\-NotificationForwarder |

-## Guardrails and Account Resources<a name="guardrails-and-resources"></a>

-Accounts created through the Account Factory in AWS Control Tower inherit the guardrails of the parent OU, and the associated resources are created\.

-**Note**
-Accounts created outside of AWS Control Tower won't inherit guardrails in AWS Control Tower until you enroll them\.
-However, these unenrolled accounts *are* displayed in AWS Control Tower\.
-Accounts inherit guardrails from an OU upon enrollment in that OU\.

-When you enable guardrails with strongly recommended guidance, AWS Control Tower creates and manages certain additional AWS resources in your accounts\.
-Do not modify or delete resources created by AWS Control Tower\.
-Doing so could result in the guardrails entering an unknown state\.
-For more information, see [Guardrail Reference](guardrails-reference.md)\.